syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 # Swiping

-The SfListView provides support to the perform swiping by setting the [SfListView.AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) property to true.
-Swipe views are displayed when swiping from left to right or right to left (For horizontal orientation, top to bottom or bottom to top) on the item.
+The SfListView supports swiping by setting the [SfListView.AllowSwiping](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AllowSwiping.html) property to true.
+Swipe views are displayed when swiping from left to right or right to left (for horizontal orientation, top to bottom or bottom to top) on the item.

-It provides customizable swipe templates for swiping on left and right side.
-You can restrict the layout of swipe view up to a certain position while swiping the item by setting the [SfListView.SwipeThreshold](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeThreshold.html) property.
+It provides customizable swipe templates for swiping on left and right sides.
+You can restrict the layout of swipe view up to a certain position when swiping the item by setting the [SfListView.SwipeThreshold](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeThreshold.html) property.
 You can set size of the swipe views by setting the [SfListView.SwipeOffset](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeOffset.html) property.

-## Swipe Customizations
+## Swipe customizations

 The User Interface (UI) for swiping can be customized by using the [SfListView.LeftSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LeftSwipeTemplate.html) when swiping towards right.
 The contents inside the swipe template are arranged based on the offset values when swiping an item.
 You can reset the swiping item or swiped item by calling the [SfListView.ResetSwipe](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ResetSwipe.html) method.